Art. 1: ORGANISATION

 • 30° Celsius during the day

-The race fee can be paid as follows:
+The race fee is $ 1600 of non-refundable deposit at the enrollment, it can be paid as follows:

-• Accommodation in the Camp and/or hotel before and after the race
+• Accommodation in Al Jawharat Resort before and after the race.

-• dinners and breakfast prior to the race
+• Lunch, dinners and breakfast before to the race.

-The following compulsory documents must be submitted 15 days before the race start.
+The following compulsory documents must be submitted before 19th December 2023.

 All the registrations have to be taken using the official website and the registered runners will have access to a personal page with all their data and travel information.

-The runner’s profile must be valid and completed not later than 15 days from the race start, with the following information:
+The runner’s profile must be valid and completed not later than 20 days from start of the race, with the following information:

 • Registration form, completed, dated and approved.